AMERICA TO THE RESCUE

 ISIS gunmen attacked a police checkpoint near the St. Catherine’s monastery in Sinai today, killing at least one officer.
 The proximity to the 6th century Christian site is noteworthy in that ISIS has clearly made Egypt’s Coptic Christian community a prime target.

 Voters in Jakarta are voting today (Wednesday) to choose their next governor, in what has sneakily become maybe the ugliest current political contest in the world.
 The incumbent, Basuki “Ahok” Tjahaja Purnama, is both ethnic Chinese and Christian, which makes him a rarity in Indonesian politics on two counts.
-His opponent, Muslim Anies Baswedan, has exploited religious tensions, particularly around the ongoing criminal blasphemy case against Purnama, for political gain, and the campaign has laid bare the tensions in Indonesia’s Islamic community between hardline Islamists and those who support Indonesia’s tradition of religious tolerance.
+His opponent, Muslim Anies Baswedan, has exploited religious tensions, particularly around the ongoing criminal blasphemy case against Basuki, for political gain, and the campaign has laid bare the tensions in Indonesia’s Islamic community between hardline Islamists and those who support Indonesia’s tradition of religious tolerance.

-The Intercept’s Allan Nairn is reporting that underlying this race is a slow-moving coup movement against Indonesia President Joko Widodo (with whom Purnama is aligned politically), involving Islamists backed by some of the country’s wealthiest tycoons, including at least one with close ties to the Trump family.
+The Intercept’s Allan Nairn is reporting that underlying this race is a slow-moving coup movement against Indonesia President Joko Widodo (with whom Basuki is aligned politically), involving Islamists backed by some of the country’s wealthiest tycoons, including at least one with close ties to the Trump family.

 The Trump administration is still rattling sabers over North Korea, with Defense Secretary James Mattis calling this weekend’s failed missile test a “reckless act of provocation” and Vice President Mike Pence warning that “the shield stands guard and the sword stands ready,” because when it comes to the possibility of war, these dweebs all think they’re the main character in their own Homeric epic.